 Dr Brown classified seven types of play, each contributing to a different aspect of social and cognitive development.
-Below is a short summary of these main play types and how to use it in the workplace as a productivity and engagement tool.
+Below is a summary of these main play types and how to use them in the workplace as a productivity and engagement tool.

 Different play types and how to use them at work

 Attunement play is the most basic building block of play.
 Before any other form of play can happen, players need to tune into each other, establishing an emotional connection.
 Only when people are in tune with each other and have a mutual goal does play become fun and productive.

 This emotional connection between people is important in forming new neural pathways and consequently brain development.
 Although the research on attunement play was mostly done on infants and mothers – when brain development is at its most crucial – brain development never – or rather should never – stop.
 It is when you stop learning and developing new neural pathways that life starts becoming boring and mundane.